 The question architects will face: replace or augment?

 Replacing existing search with a conversational layer is the right long-term direction.
-It’s also a 12-18 month program for any org with significant search customization.
+Guided Shopping’s GA status and the maturity of intent-aware search make that path more concrete than it was a year ago.
+But it’s still a 12-18 month program for any org with significant search customization.
 The merchandising logic embedded in existing search configurations doesn’t automatically translate to agent Instructions.
-Someone has to extract it, rationalize it, and re-express it in a form the agent can use.

 Augmenting is the practical near-term path.
-Run conversational discovery as a parallel channel alongside existing search.
-Let customers opt into the conversational experience.
-Use that as a data collection phase to understand which intent patterns the conversational layer handles better, and which still need traditional search as a fallback.
+Run intent-aware search and Guided Shopping Agents as parallel channels alongside existing search.
+The ACP-based ChatGPT and Google AI channel integrations are relatively low-code activations that extend your discovery surface without touching existing search infrastructure.
+Use that parallel operation as a data collection phase to understand which intent patterns the conversational layer handles better, and which still benefit from tuned keyword relevance.

-The integration architecture for augmentation looks like this: conversational agent handles initial intent capture and disambiguation, hands off to existing search infrastructure for catalog retrieval when the intent is sufficiently specific, then re-engages for comparison and decision support.
-MuleSoft is the right integration layer here if the existing search infrastructure is external to Salesforce, because you need bidirectional data flow with transformation logic that Commerce Cloud’s native connectors won’t handle cleanly.
+The integration architecture for augmentation: conversational agent handles initial intent capture and disambiguation, hands off to existing search infrastructure for catalog retrieval when the intent is sufficiently specific, then re-engages for comparison and decision support.
+MuleSoft is the right integration layer where existing search infrastructure is external to Salesforce, because you need bidirectional data flow with transformation logic that Commerce Cloud’s native connectors won’t handle cleanly.
+This is also where Order Routing for Order Management (Winter ‘26 GA) connects: routing logic needs to be aware of both the conversational session context and inventory state, which requires a transformation layer between systems.

 What Architects Should Do Now

 First, audit your Data Cloud implementation against the commerce context requirements above.
-If you don’t have Commerce Cloud order history flowing into Data Cloud via Data Streams, Identity Resolution configured to handle guest checkout fragmentation, and Calculated Insights computing purchase behavior signals, you’re not ready for conversational commerce regardless of what Salesforce ships.
+If you don’t have Commerce Cloud order history flowing into Data Cloud via Data Streams, Identity Resolution configured to handle guest checkout fragmentation, and Calculated Insights computing purchase behavior signals, you’re not ready for conversational commerce regardless of what’s already in your org.
+Data 360 Zero Copy Access for Commerce, when it reaches GA in Winter ‘26, will reduce the replication overhead, but the identity and insight layers still need to be in place before it can help you.

-The current decision on Data Cloud architecture determines whether conversational commerce is a 3-month activation or a 12-month rebuild when the capability ships.
+The current decision on Data Cloud architecture determines whether conversational commerce is a 3-month activation or a 12-month rebuild.

 Key Takeaways